 SPH MC 725: Women, Children and Adolescents: A Public Health Approach

-Women, Children and Adolescents: Public Health Approaches This course introduces students to the principles and practices of public health and maternal and child health.
-Using the life-course perspective, this course examines the social determinants of health and development of women, infants, children and adolescents.
-Selected current topics, such as asthma, adolescent pregnancy, infant mortality, and childhood obesity, are studied in depth and used to illustrate how problems are understood, their distribution in diverse populations, and the content and quality of programs required to address them.
-Throughout the course, special attention is given to the impact of poverty, poor access to health care, and racial inequities on the health of families, as well as to the strengths that individuals and communities bring to the creation of solutions.
+This course introduces students to the principles and practices of public health and maternal and child health.
+Using the life course perspective, the course examines how infants, children, women and families develop in the context of biologic and social determinants of health, as they play out over a lifetime and across generations.
+Selected current topics--such as asthma, adolescent pregnancy, infant mortality, and childhood obesity--are studied in depth and used to illustrate how problems are understood, their distribution in diverse populations, and the content and quality of programs required to address them.
+Throughout the course, special attention is given to the impact of poverty, poor access to health care, and racial inequalities on the health of families, as well as to the strengths that individuals and communities bring to the creation of solutions.
 By the end of the course students will be able to formulate an MCH-related public health question, conduct and write a literature review, and write a policy memo.
 MC725 is the first required course in the MCH sequence.

-SPH MC 730: Leading Teams to Face Challenges and Achieve Results in Public Health
+SPH MC 730: Leading to Face Challenges and Achieve Results in Public Health

-This course equips students with the theoretical knowledge and applied practices to lead teams to achieve results in public health settings.
+This course equips students with the theoretical knowledge and applied practices to be activists in public health who can lead others to face challenges.
 In addition to understanding leadership theory and analyzing public health cases, the course includes an experiential learning process, ideal for public health professionals who aspire to be effective leaders for change.
-Teams will work together to teach both theory and practical tools to mobilize groups and achieve results.
-Participants in this course cannot also take MC802 which covers similar materials in a field‐based course.
+Students will work in teams to understand theory and apply practical tools to mobilize groups to achieve results.

 SPH MC 763: Maternal and Child Health Policy Making